About Our City of Bulawayo

-Twinned with the City of Aberdeen, Scotland and the city of Durban, South Africa, Bulawayo, the City of Kings, is the hub of the province of Matabeleland, which comprises the whole of western Zimbabwe, from Beitbridge on the South African border to the Victoria Falls on the Zambezi river in the north and the largest water front of Lake Kariba.
+Twinned with the city of Aberdeen, Scotland, and the city of Durban, South Africa, the historical city of Bulawayo, or the City of Kings, is the hub of the province of Matabeleland, which comprises the whole of western Zimbabwe, from Beitbridge on the South African border to Victoria Falls on the Zambezi River in the north, and the largest water front of Lake Kariba.

 It is a province rich in cultural heritage, art, traditional music and dance.

-Located in a vantage point in Southern Africa, Bulawayo forms the axis of a well planned road and rail network to the north, south, east and west.
-Bulawayo is the natural gateway to the Victoria Falls, Hwange National Park and the Great Zimbabwe Ruins.
+Located at a vantage point in southern Africa, Bulawayo forms the axis of a well-planned road and rail network to the north, south, east, and west.
+Bulawayo is the natural gateway to Victoria Falls, Hwange National Park, and the Great Zimbabwe Ruins.

 Bulawayo was the capital of Mzilikazi and of his son Lobengula, both legendary Ndebele Kings.

-The early settlers using the region’s immense natural wealth turned Bulawayo into a boom town after 1893.
+Early settlers, using the region’s immense natural wealth, turned Bulawayo into a boom town after 1893.

 The arrival of the railways in 1897 made it the country’s major centre for mining, ranching and industrial activity.